 Consensus result for Recommendation #4: Consensus

-Note on Recommendation #4: This recommendation is substantively similar to the original recommendation on this point in the Working Group’s Initial Report, although substantial textual changes have been made to clarify its intent and scope, especially as few Working Group members strongly oppose providing any subsidies at all for using the UDRP or URS.
+Note on Recommendation #4: This recommendation is substantively similar to the original recommendation on this point in the Working Group’s Initial Report, although substantial textual changes have been made to clarify its intent and scope, especially as a few Working Group members strongly oppose providing any subsidies at all for using the UDRP or URS.
 Two Working Group members suggested that more specific boundaries should be prescribed should discussions with the GAC on this topic be initiated, e.g. creation of an objective standard for financial support, setting specific quantitative limits such as a specific dollar amount per year per IGO, or introducing some form of means testing.

 Recommendation #5: